Call for Doctoral Project Proposals: Nexus – 2026 Cycle

 2. Research Unit, Joint Research Unit, International Joint Unit. ↩︎

-3. The applicant must already be an official member of the organization in question—or must become one by October 2026 at the latest—and, in the case of contract staff, their contract with that organization must run until the planned end of the project.
+3. The project leader must already be an official member of the organization in question—or must become one by October 2026 at the latest—and, in the case of contract staff, their contract with that organization must remain in effect until the project’s scheduled completion date.
 The project may have one or more partner organizations.
-However, only organizations included in the list of eligible organizations for this call for proposals will be eligible to receive funding for the project. ↩︎
+However, only organizations included in the list of eligible organizations for this call may receive funding under the project. ↩︎

 4. Research Support Unit, Experimental Unit, Internal Service Unit, Service Unit. ↩︎

-5. The research structures [UR, UMR, UMI, UAR, UExp, UPS, and US] of the ExposUM Institute consortium are listed at the bottom of the page. ↩︎
+5. The research units [UR, UMR, UMI, UAR, UExp, UPS, and US] of the ExposUM Institute consortium are listed at the bottom of the page. ↩︎

-6. ED 58 Languages, Literatures, Cultures, Civilizations [LLC]
+6. ED 58 Languages, Literatures, Cultures, and Civilizations [LLC]

 ED 60 Territories, Time, Societies, and Development [TTSD]